Aliases for SULT1C2 Gene

 GeneCards Summary for SULT1C2 Gene

 SULT1C2 (Sulfotransferase Family 1C Member 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Phase II conjugation.
+Among its related pathways are Phase II conjugation and Metabolism.
 GO annotations related to this gene include sulfotransferase activity.
 An important paralog of this gene is SULT1B1.

 UniProtKB/Swiss-Prot for SULT1C2 Gene